 So, instead of re-explaining how the sketchbook system works for the thirtieth time this fall, I am flipping my classroom management.

 If you aren’t already familiar with the idea of a flipped classroom, it’s a teaching model that uses videotaped instruction to allow students to move at their own pace through the curriculum.
 There are many ways to use flipping in the classroom, and all of them help students become more accountable and help teachers stay sane.

 To be totally honest, I am a flipping novice.
-If I can do this, you can, too.
-I took the amazing AOE Flipping the Art Room course from Joanna Russell (the Flipped Art Guru) over the summer and learned so much.
-One of the biggest takeaways was that I could start small.
-I decided to create 90-second video nuggets of art room wisdom to help streamline my day and help my students actually understand and remember our classroom expectations.
+I decided to start small and create 90-second video nuggets of art room wisdom to help streamline my day and help my students actually understand and remember our classroom expectations.

 Take a few minutes to reflect on what is working and what isn’t in your classroom.
 Then, make a list of your top three daily challenges, and consider which of these could translate into a quick video.
 Once you’ve identified a topic, think about what you want to say and how you might say it.
 In my brief flipping experience, I’ve noticed that kids seem to respond to humor or “insider information,” like WHY something is a rule.

 Before you begin, have the end in mind.
 Where will you store this video, once you create it?
 For me, the answer was a private YouTube channel because I don’t want to share these with the world, just with my students.
 Not all districts are “YouTube friendly” so you might need to explore using Google drive or just saving the clips to your desktop computer.
 Either way, I found that my district’s technology staff seemed very willing to help with the logistics.
 After all, this is a lot more interesting to talk about than broken printers.
 Don’t hesitate to solicit outside help.